Frequently-asked questions (FAQs)

 Do the remedies work faster if you don't dilute them?

 If you don't dilute them the brandy in the stock bottle will taste stronger and this may give the impression that the essences are stronger.
 This isn't the case.
-There is no difference in potency or speed of effect between taking four drops from a treatment bottle and taking neat stock remedy.
+There is no difference in potency or speed of effect between taking four drops from a mixing bottle and taking neat stock remedy.

 Is it safe to take the remedies if you are pregnant?